Automatic transformation of irreducible representations for efficient contraction of tensors with cyclic group symmetry: Introduction

 For a matrix, such sparsity would lead to a blocked matrix where each block is the same size, $G_1 \times G_2$.
 The blocks of an order 3 tensor would similarly all have the same dimensions, $G_1 \times G_2 \times G_3$.
 We refer to such tensors as tensors with \emph{cyclic group symmetry}, or cyclic group tensors for short.
-In quantum physics and chemistry these symmetries arise due to physical symmetries and conservation laws in the system.
-For example, when quantum states are classified by irreducible representations (irreps) of such symmetries, their numerical representation in terms of tensors can be chosen to carry this block structure.
-In some applications, the block sizes are non-uniform, but this can be accommodated in a cyclic group tensor by padding blocks with zeros to a fixed size.
-With this assumption, the block symmetry can then be expressed via an unfolding of $\tsr T$, so that new symmetry modes yield indices that iterate over blocks,
+In some applications, the block sizes are non-uniform, but this can be accommodated in a cyclic group tensor by padding blocks with zeros to a fixed size during initialization.
+With this assumption, the original tensor indices can be unfolded into symmetry modes and the symmetry blocks, where the symmetry modes fully express the block sparse structure,

-where we use the convention that the uppercase indices are the symmetry modes and the lowercase letters index into the symmetry blocks (physical modes).
+where we use the convention that the uppercase indices are the symmetry modes and the lowercase letters index into the symmetry blocks.
+The relationship between the symmetry modes is referred to as a symmetry conservation rule.

+Given a number of symmetry sectors $G$ (as in~\eqref{eq:ex1}), cyclic group symmetry can reduce tensor contraction cost by a factor of $G$ for some simple contractions and $G^2$ for most contractions of interest (any contraction with a cost that is superlinear in input/output size).
+State-of-the-art sequential and parallel libraries for handling cyclic group symmetry, both in specific physical applications and in domain-agnostic settings, typically iterate over non-zero blocks within a block-sparse tensor format~\cite{ozog2013inspector,lai2013framework,peng2016massively,ibrahim2014analysis,Kendall2000260,doi:10.1021/jp034596z,springerlink_ga1,itensor,chan2002highly,sharma2012spin,kurashige2009high,kao2015uni10}.
+The use of explicit looping (over possibly small blocks) makes it difficult to reach theoretical peak compute performance.
+Parallelization of block-wise contractions can be done manually or via specialized software~\cite{ozog2013inspector,lai2013framework,peng2016massively,ibrahim2014analysis,Kendall2000260,doi:10.1021/jp034596z,springerlink_ga1,kurashige2009high}.
+However, such parallelization is challenging in the distributed-memory setting, where block-wise multiplication might (depending on contraction and initial tensor data distribution) require communication/redistribution of tensor data.